looterz/QuickItemLevel/README.md

 Once installed, Quick Item Level will automatically start working whenever you mouseover a player.
 Simply hover your cursor over a player, and their item level and specialization will be displayed in the tooltip.

+## Configuration

+Quick Item Level provides configuration options to customize the addon's behavior.
+You can access the configuration settings through the World of Warcraft UI or by using slash commands.

+### Addon Settings

+To access the configuration options through the World of Warcraft UI:

+1. Open the Main Menu by clicking on the Game Menu button (default: Escape key).
+2. Click on "Options" or "System" (depending on your game version).
+3. Go to the "AddOns" tab.
+4. Find "Quick Item Level" in the addon list and click on it to expand the settings.

+The available configuration options are:

+- **Cache Size**: Adjusts the maximum number of player inspections to keep in the cache.
+A higher value will store more data but consume more memory.
+Default value is 1000.

+### Slash Commands

+Quick Item Level also provides slash commands for quick access to the configuration panel:

+- `/qil`: Opens the Quick Item Level configuration panel.
+- `/quickitemlevel`: An alternative command to open the configuration panel.

+You can use these slash commands to quickly access the configuration options without navigating through the World of Warcraft UI.

+### Configuring Cache Size

+To change the cache size:

+1. Open the Quick Item Level configuration panel using the addon settings or slash commands.
+2. Locate the "Cache Size" slider.
+3. Adjust the slider to set the desired cache size value.
+The minimum value is 100, and the maximum value is 5000.
+4. The addon will automatically update the cache size based on your selection.

+Please note that setting a very high cache size may impact the addon's performance and consume more memory.
+It's recommended to find a balance that suits your needs and system resources.

+If you have any questions or need further assistance with the configuration options, please feel free to reach out on our support channels.

 ## Feedback and Support

 If you encounter any issues, have suggestions for improvements, or want to provide feedback, please visit the [Quick Item Level issue tracker](https://github.com/looterz/QuickItemLevel/issues) on GitHub.